 Office of the Registrar

-The Office of the Registrar maintains all documentation placed in the matriculated student’s permanent record.
+Our office can provide students with access to their educational records through a record request.
 Educational records include but are not limited to post-matriculation admission applications, registration in attempted and completed courses, grades, name and address changes, diplomas, transcripts, and residency/licensure paperwork.

 Record Requests, Transcripts, and More